hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 Active Directory is eventually consistent, meaning that it can take some time for word of a new password to travel across all AD instances in a cluster.
-In larger clusters, we have observed the password taking over 10 seconds to propagate fully.
+In larger clusters, we have seen the password taking over 10 seconds to propagate fully.
 The simplest way to handle this is to simply wait and retry using the new password.

 ## API